Drew Coleman

-Drew Antrion Coleman (born April 22, 1983) is an American former professional football cornerback.
-After playing college football for Texas Christian, he was selected by the New York Jets of the National Football League (NFL) in the sixth round of the 2006 NFL draft.
+Drew Antrion Coleman (born April 22, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
+After playing college football for the TCU Horned Frogs, he was selected by the New York Jets of the National Football League (NFL) in the sixth round of the 2006 NFL draft.
 He played for the Jets for five seasons from 2006 to 2010 and the Jacksonville Jaguars in 2011.

 Early life

 Drew Coleman graduated from high school in 2001 in Henderson, Texas.
 He was a do-it-all player and became one of the best dual-threat QB's in East Texas, playing quarterback, wide receiver, running back, punt returner, kick returner, and defensive back as he led his team to a District championship his senior year.
 He received multiple awards while at Henderson including District MVP, All-East Texas, Rusk County, Texas player of the year, and All-State honors.
-Coleman was also a standout basketball player in which he was named the District and All East-Texas Defensive MVP his junior and senior year.
+Coleman was also a basketball player in which he was named the District and All East-Texas Defensive MVP his junior and senior year.
 Along with Rickey Dudley (TE- Oakland Raiders), Coleman is one of the most influential athletes to represent Henderson High School in its history.